AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Application Services

-Application services are the gateway to interacting with the domain model.
-The domain should not be directly exposed to the outside world since this can couple the domain with external code.
+Application services are the gateway to interacting with the domain, the domain should not be directly exposed to the outside world since this can couple the domain with external code.
 This can make it hard to change the domain without breaking the external code depending on it.